xcat2/xcat-core/docs/source/guides/admin-guides/references/man1/updatenode.1.rst

-Files may be distributed and synchronized for both diskless and diskfull nodes.
+Files may be distributed and synchronized for both diskless and diskful nodes.
 Syncing files to NFS-based statelite nodes is not supported.

 More information on using the  synchronization file function is in
  the following doc: Using_Updatenode.